AppFolioOnboarding/tasks/tasks/01_deployment_environment.md

 Finally, you have a complete deployment pipeline set up on Heroku.
 With this pipeline, there are three steps used for testing your application.
 Review applications are automatically created whenever you make a pull request.
-There can as many review applications as you have open pull requests.
+There can be as many review applications as you have open pull requests.
 This step enables you to perform quality assurance (QA) tests while you are developing a feature.
 The second step, staging, is used to ensure no bugs are introduced as the result of a feature branch merge into master.
 The staging server is as